Why Invest In New York

 2) 200 Chambers Street.
 Luxury building in Tribeca with premium price and rents.
 The low carrying costs and high demand make this a good investment.
 Located next to Whole Foods, World Trade Center, Goldman Sachs headquarters.
 This apartment faces the building’s zen garden and comes with a washer/dryer within the apartment.
 Approx $1.5 million for one bedroom.

 3) 502 Park Avenue.
 Top prewar condo at 59 St and Park Avenue, steps away from Central Park.
 Client wanted the best location and a distinctive building.
 Building was formerly the Hotel Delmonico and converted to residential condo by Trump.
+Investing in a pre-war condo is an attractive strategy because pre-war condos are limited and there is strong demand for such prized assets.

 Follow On Instagram